-Interpretation: Data for this measure has not been collected since the 2000 Cohort Year, therefore no new data is being reported.
+Interpretation: Data for this measure has not been collected since the 2000 Cohort Year; therefore, no new data is being reported.
 With the discontinuance in 1998 of TexSIS, a state-wide graduate follow-up service, administration of a graduate follow-up process and system at SPC has been limited.
 Development of a graduate follow-up survey instrument and reporting process has been identified as a priority initiative for the 2005-2008 Institutional Plan.

-Action Plan: The Instructional Council will develop a new graduate follow-up system in Year 1 of the 2005-

-2008 plan cycle, pilot the system in Year 2, and operationalize the system in Year 3.
+The Administrative Council has approved a plan to develop a graduate survey for technical programs with the assistance of Noel-Levitz Educational Consultants.
+Changes in the Perkins grant guidelines and measures the 2005-2008 plan (2006-07) and operationalize the system in Year 3 (2007-08).